Curtis Davies (rugby league)

-Curtis Davies (born 17 January 1997) is a Welsh professional rugby league player who plays as a hooker for London Broncos in the Betfred Championship and Wales at international level.
+Curtis Davies (born 17 January 1997) is a Welsh professional rugby league footballer who plays as a hooker for the Wales at international level.
+He currently plays for Halifax Panthers in the RFL Championship.

 Background

 His full-time job is a physical education teacher at Crossley Heath Grammar school, Halifax, West Yorkshire.

-His twin brother Connor Davies also plays professional rugby league.
+His twin brother Connor Davies also plays professional rugby league and has been capped internationally for Wales.